For emergencies

 - Make sure that fire risk is included in the care plan for your client, including things like using fire retardant bedding, appropriate management of emollient creams and emptying ashtrays on every visit

-- If you are a support worker, report the risks to your line manager and ask them to discuss a referral for a Fire and Wellness Visit with the client.
-If you are a family member you can request a Fire and Wellness Visit yourself with the consent of the person you are caring for
+- If you are a support worker, report the risks to your line manager and ask them to discuss a referral for a Home Fire Safety Visit with the client.
+If you are a family member you can request a Home Fire Safety Visit yourself with the consent of the person you are caring for

 - Ensure the person being cared for has working smoke alarms on each level of their home and help to test them every month